All Positions

 AMU and USYD

-Marseille (France) and Sydney (Australia)
+Marseille (FR) and Sydney (AU)

 Host organizations